 - drive while towing a trailer if you hold a learner permit in vehicle categories B, C1, C, D1 or D (cars, buses and trucks)

 - carry a passenger if you hold a learner permit in vehicle categories A1, A2, A and AM (motorcycles or mopeds)

-- carry a passenger if you hold a learner permit in vehicle category W (work vehicles or land tractors) unless the vehicle is constructed to carry a passenger and the passenger is a full licence holder for a continuous period of two years.
+- carry a passenger if you hold a learner permit in vehicle category W (work vehicles or land tractors) unless the vehicle is constructed to carry a passenger and the passenger holds a driving licence for a continuous period of two years.

 How long your learner permit is valid for

 A first and second learner permit are normally valid for two years.
 In order to get a third or subsequent learner permit you must have booked or sat and failed the driving test in the previous two years.